kishikawakatsumi/xcresulttool/README.md

 <img width="600" alt="Screen Shot" src="https://user-images.githubusercontent.com/40610/138135764-e9c30d24-2dee-4db7-abfd-1533ec5ec2bc.png">

-The result is formatted into a test report that shows the success or failure of the tests, logs, activities, and saved screenshots.
+The result is formatted into a test report that shows the success or failure of the tests, code coverages, logs, activities, and saved screenshots.

 Here is [an example result](https://github.com/kishikawakatsumi/xcresulttool-example/pull/2/checks?check_run_id=3954797886).